-Staff members were observed to be prompt in recognising residents' needs and any early signs of distress or illness.
-Staff members were skilled in communicating with residents; they were respectful, understanding and sensitive to residents' needs.
+Staff were observed to be prompt in recognising residents' needs and any early signs of distress or illness, including those residents who had difficulty in making their wishes or feelings known.
+Staff were skilled in communicating with residents; they were respectful, understanding and sensitive to residents' needs.

 Staff met at the beginning of each shift to discuss any changes in the needs of the residents.
 In addition, resident care records were maintained which accurately reflected the needs of the residents.
-Staff members were knowledgeable of individual residents' needs, their daily routine wishes and preferences.
+Staff were knowledgeable of individual residents' needs, their daily routine wishes and preferences.